ArturoAmaya/fa21-cse110-lab4/expose/javascript/part2.md

     - E)   student.courseLoad[0]
 13. .
     - A)   '32', since 2 maps to '2' and the strings concatenated give '32'.
     - B)   1, since '3' maps to 3 and we get 3-2=1.
-Weird that - makes the string map and + maps the number map.
+Weird that - makes the string map and + makes the number map.
     - C)   3, since null maps to 0, 3+0=3
     - D)   '3null', since null maps to "null"
     - E)   4, since true maps to 1.